EU leaders meet on debt crisis, hope for Wednesday deal

 A revision of the Greek deal from July could further depress market sentiment towards euro zone investments in general, and especially towards countries with high debt and slow growth like Italy.

-To have enough money to support Italy and Spain, if needed, the euro zone wants to boost the firepower of its bailout fund, the 440 billion-euro European Financial Stability Facility.
+To have enough money to support Italy and Spain, if needed, the euro zone wants to boost the firepower of its bailout fund, the 440 billion-euro (£383.2 billion) European Financial Stability Facility.

 But public opinion in many countries is already strongly against more bailouts, and further commitments to the EFSF could drag down some countries' credit ratings, worsening the crisis.